 By Transit

-Public transit is what makes Cambridge a livable and sustainable city for many people.
-With a well-functioning transportation system, Cambridge residents can access opportunities around the region.
+You can ride buses and trains all around Cambridge.
+Public transit is what makes Cambridge a livable and sustainable city for many.
+With a well-functioning public transit system, Cambridge residents can access education, work, health care, and daily necessities.
 Cambridge employers can find and keep workers with many specialized skills.

 Below, you will find information about public transit in Cambridge and how City departments are working to make public transit better.